jluna0413/CultivAREmergent/docs/generated/README.md

 **Functions:**

 -   `init_db()`:
-    -   Initializes the database with default data (activities, metrics, statuses, zones, strains, breeders).
+    -   Initializes the database with default data (activities, metrics, statuses, zones, cultivars, breeders).
     -   This function is called during application startup to ensure the database is properly seeded.
 -   `migrate_db()`:
     -   Applies database migrations using Flask-Migrate.